Whether it’s business transformation or a global pandemic—change affects us all and being resilient is key.

 For example, people may not support a change program that is forced upon them from senior leadership.
 Or there is a lack of support to manage the resistance coming from their team.
-If your people have a ‘grey’ or closed attitude to change then you are more likely to fail.
-So how do you create a ‘green’ or open attitude to change in yourself, your team and your organization?
+If your people have a closed attitude or mindset to change then you are more likely to fail.
+So how do you create a ‘growth’ or open attitude and mindset to change in yourself, your team and your organization?

 How To Lead Change?